krishnaprasharkp/VulnNet-Analyzer/README.md

 ---

 ##  Contributing

-Contributions, issues, and feature requests are welcome.
+Contributions are welcome!

+### Getting Started

 1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/your-feature`
+2. Create a feature branch
-3. Commit your changes: `git commit -m "feat: add your feature"`
+3. Commit your changes
-4. Push to the branch: `git push origin feature/your-feature`
+4. Push your branch
 5. Open a Pull Request

-Please follow [Conventional Commits](https://www.conventionalcommits.org/) for commit messages.
+### Good First Issues

+Check the Issues tab for beginner-friendly tasks labeled:

+- good first issue
+- enhancement
+- help wanted

 ---